 I will only ever work with brands or products that I’m passionate about.

 External links: While at this time my site does not contain affiliate links it may contain external links to other websites.
 Clicking on these links is at your own risk; however I will do my best to only provide links that are reliable.
-Most of the links provide are to mentioned products or related to other mentioned topic or are personal links (for example to my social media accounts.)
+Most of the links provide are to mentioned products or related to other mentioned topic or are personal links (for example to my social media accounts or blog post, etc.)